 Solution to the Data Sovereignty Issue

 There are two sides to the activism related to digital sovereignty — as with any war.
-While one side advocates keeping data on the datacenters in the same country as the user, the other wants sovereignty over all data centers of a company so that the government or corporation can access data whenever required.
+While one side advocates keeping data on the datacenters in the same country as the user, the other wants sovereignty over all company data centers so that the government or corporation can access data whenever required.
 This creates tension as each country has its own rules and regulations when it comes to cloud computing.

 The best solution for this is to reach a common ground and formulate a powerful yet similar set of rules that apply to all the datacenters – irrespective of the country where they operate.
 These rules will dictate who owns data and in what form.
 The encryption type should be similar across countries, so that same level of protection applies to all datacenters.
 The same rules can tell who can access what data and how can data be accessed.